Celerium/PokeAPI-PowerShellWrapper/examples/README.md

 ## Examples

 - :book: Project documentation can be found on [Github Pages](https://celerium.github.io/PokeAPI-PowerShellWrapper/)
-- :book: Poke's REST API documentation on their management portal [here](https://portal.Pokebackup.com/integrations/api) *[ Requires a login ]*.
+- :book: Poke's REST API documentation on their management portal [here](https://pokeapi.co/docs/v2).

 :warning: Please note that the following examples are provided **"AS IS"** and only serve as a proof of concept to show possible uses of the [PokeAPI](https://github.com/Celerium/PokeAPI-PowerShellWrapper) PowerShell wrapper.